 This is another study analizing the phenolic compositions and antioxidant properties of the goji leaves

-Dr. Mocan and his colleagues’ latest 2 years research at the University of Hamburg, Germany, supported by the German Federal Environmental Foundation (DBU), was done on different Goji leaf extracts, which showed very significant antioxidant, enzyme inhibitory, antimicrobial, antifungal and anti-mutagenic activities, due to their polyphenolic compounds and flavonoid content.
+Dr. Mocan and his colleagues’ latest 2 years research at the University of Hamburg, Germany, supported by the German Federal Environmental Foundation (DBU), was done on different Goji leaf extracts, which showed very significant antioxidant, enzyme inhibitory, antimicrobial, anti-inflammatory and anti-mutagenic activities, due to their polyphenolic compounds and flavonoid content.

-In this study, that was also published in the Journal of Enzyme Inhibition and Medicinal Chemistry · September 2016 edition, leaf extracts from two selected cultivars in comparison with wild-growing plants have been evaluated, one of the cultivars being our very own strain named L. barbarum Erma, with the plant material sampled from our main plantation, the other strain being Lifeberry Big.
+In this study, that was also published in the Journal of Enzyme Inhibition and Medicinal Chemistry · September 2016 edition, leaf extracts from two selected cultivars in comparison with wild-growing plants have been evaluated, one of the cultivars being our very own variety named L. barbarum Erma, with the plant material sampled from our main plantation, the other variety being Lifeberry Big.
 We are proud to say that our leaves performed very well in every aspect of the quantitative and qualitative analysis of the study regarding the beneficial pharmaceutical compounds found in the leaves.

 What are these mysterious polyphenols or phenolic compunds?

 The short answer: